Jean de Werchin: Travels to the Holy Land, England, Prussia and Spain

 Jean did not participate in the Crusade of Nicopolis in 1396, because his lord, William, Count of Ostrevant, was forbidden to go by his father, Count Albert of Hainaut and Holland.
 He made his first pilgrimage to the Holy Land in 1399 without permission and had to seek absolution.
 In 1402 he was at the siege of Gorinchem in the service of Count Albert.
 In June 1402 he proclaimed his intention to take the Way of Saint James and challenged any knight or squire to joust with him before Duke Louis of Orléans as judge.
 Then, in 1404, he announced a standing challenge to all comers to last for seven years.
 Between July and November 1404, he was at Brest with an army preparing to cross over to Wales to aid the Welsh rebels against England.
 He eventually did fight at Falmouth.

 In 1405 Jean left on his second trip to the Holy Land accompanied by five men, including his chaplain, Nicolle, and his squire, Guillebert de Lannoy, who kept a journal.
 He stopped at the courts of Provence, Savoy, Genoa, Sicily, Rhodes, Constantinople and Cyprus, and did not return to Paris until June 1406.
 His group left behind some inscriptions in the old refectory of Saint Catherine's Monastery in the Sinai.
 He then made a trip to Prussia, for by 1407 he had brought back a young Lithuanian and was paying for his education in Tournai.
 This boy may have been an illegitimate child conceived during his travels.

 On 20 May 1407 Jean fought in a four-a-side mêlée in Valencia.
 This event originated out of his challenge to Colomat de Santa Coloma to fight under the judgement of either King Martin of Aragon or his son, King Martin of Sicily.
 Colomat was not even knighted until the day of the mêlée.
 With him were Pere de Montcada, Peyronat de Santa Coloma and Bernabò de l'Uovo.
-With Jean de Werchin were Jacques de Montenay of Normandy, Tanguy du Châtel of Brittany and Jean Carmen.
+With Jean de Werchin were Jacques de Montenay of Normandy, Tanneguy du Châtel of Brittany and Jean Carmen.
 When the French appeared to have the upper hand, the king of Sicily called an end to the tournament, but so impressed was he with Jean that he asked for his armour, or at least his bassinet, as a gift.